Guidelines for the Management of Genital Herpes in New Zealand

 Herpes is common, manageable and treatable.

-- People who experience a first episode of genital herpes will get better, lesions will heal and there will be no evidence of the initial lesions left.
+People who experience the first episode of genital herpes will get better, lesions will heal and there will be no evidence of the initial lesions left.

-- Most people who experience a first episode of HSV-2 will have recurrences, but they are generally milder than the first episode.
+Most people who experience the first episode of HSV-2 will have recurrences, but they are generally milder than the first episode.
 HSV-1 tends to cause fewer recurrences than HSV-2.

 Herpes in pregnancy